If you’re creating a program for the Solana blockchain using the Anchor framework,

 To work around this issue, I used a different Docker image with a newer version of Anchor.

-image worked for me (use -d
+The projectserum/build:v0.27.0 image worked for me (use -d switch or anchor_version attribute).

 Alternatively, you could use my own Docker image from